First boys emerge from Thai cave as rescue mission enters final act

 In Mae Sai, the town closest to the cave, locals too were cautiously hopeful about the possibility that the boys and their coach may soon be back above ground.

-“It seems positive,” said one shopkeeper at the local market.
+“It seems positive,” said one shopkeeper.
 “It’s been awful for the boys and their families and everybody in this community is desperate to see them safe and sound.”

 The rescue mission was announced on what was otherwise just another gloomy, wet rainy season morning with brooding clouds spitting steady showers.